camlost2/AJEsolverTester/README.md

 Still using stead-state model, a detailed explanation can be found http://en.wikipedia.org/wiki/Jet_engine_performance

+See the Excel table included for engine specification.

 Improvements over the original program include:

 1.Simple off-design calculation of compressors